When interior designers are offered a new project, they tend to say, “Yes”.

 If your hesitation doesn’t have anything to do with either of those two things, it’s time to focus on other possible causes.

-Does it align with my vision & goals?
+Does it align with my company’s vision & goals?

-First things first: You can’t pretend to know whether taking on any particular project is a good idea in light of your long-term business goals if you haven’t taken the time to establish those goals.
+First things first: You can’t pretend to know whether taking on any particular project is a good idea in light of your long-term business vision & goals if you haven’t taken the time to establish those vision & goals.
 By the way, “make a great living as an interior designer” is not clear or specific enough.

 I recommend setting a vision for the year, then setting goals and scheduling your plans to reach them in 90-day increments.
 (For more on 90-day goal setting and planning, read my full post on the topic: Starting the New Year Right: Planning for the First Three Months.)

-If a project isn’t getting your closer to your yearly goal or other long-term goals in some way — or worse, cause you to somehow take a step in the opposite direction, you may have found your answer.
+If a project isn’t getting you closer to your yearly goal or other long-term vision in some way — or worse, cause you to somehow take a step in the opposite direction, you may have found your answer.

 Does it align with my values?